ChathuraHettiarachchi/CustomFolderStructure/README.md

 <b>STEP 03.</b>

 then all you need to do is run the bash script.
-NOTE: Please do not use sudo access
+<b>NOTE: Please do not use sudo access</b>
 ```
 ./initmodule.sh
 ```